Wuvist/lcpc/lcpc.typ

 * Housing(Rentals) And Utilities
 * Furnishings, Household Equipment And Routine Household Maintenance

-I initially tried to include mortgage repayment into household expediture.
+I initially tried to include mortgage repayment into household expenditure.
 According to HES 2022/23 Information Pamphlet, HES does collect home mortgage repayment data, but not revealed in report.
-It's not only hard to find statistic for Singaporean's mortgage repayment, making reasonable estimation of mortage repayment is also very hard.
+It's not only hard to find statistic for Singaporean's mortgage repayment, making reasonable estimation of mortgage repayment is also very hard.

 Mortgage is determined largely at the moment of purchase, and it varies a lot from one household to another.
 It's hard to estimate which age group of household purchase their first house, nor to mention segmented it by income quintiles or type of dwelling.